gorodetsky-umich/mdss/docs/tutorials/inputs.md

 # Second hierarchy
 ```

 Please note that adherence to this structure is essential; any deviation may lead to errors when running simulations.
 Examples of correctly formatted YAML files are provided in the `examples/inputs` folder.
+The file `naca0012_simInfo.yaml` is an example file to run NACA0012 airfoil without the `run_as_subprocess` option, and `30p-30n_simInfo.yaml` is with `run_as_subprocess` option.

 The yaml script can also be used as a starting point for generating custom YAML files.